 Previous work in mice that were fed a high-fat diet showed that long periods (16 hours) of fasting protected the mice from inflammation and weight gain, two factors that are associated with a poor cancer outcome.
 However, nothing is currently known about how long periods of fasting affect human breast cancer recurrence and mortality.
-Catherine Marinac and her colleagues from the University of California, San Diego and other institutions published a report in the journal JAMA Oncology looking at whether the length of time a person goes without eating at night could predict recurrence and mortality for women with early-stage (stages I-III) breast cancer.
+Catherine Marinac and her colleagues from the University of California, San Diego and other institutions published a report in the journal JAMA Oncology looking at whether the length of time a person goes without eating at night could predict recurrence and mortality for women with (stages I-III) breast cancer.

 Does fasting at night help prevent breast cancer recurrence and mortality?

 This research used data from 2,413 women who participated in the Women’s Healthy Eating and Living (WHEL) study.
-These women had early-stage breast cancer (stages I-III), did not have diabetes, and were between the ages of 27-70 years old.
+These women had breast cancer (stages I-III), did not have diabetes, and were between the ages of 27-70 years old.
 Their dietary assessment consisted of multiple phone calls in a three-week period when they were asked what they ate and when they ate.
 The women were questioned in the year they enrolled in the study (baseline), the next year, and then again two years later.
 All 2,413 women completed the baseline assessment, about 91% completed the assessment the next year, and about 80% completed the assessment the last year.

 This study used data taken from the Women’s Healthy Eating and Living (WHEL) study; researchers did not produce the questions asked from the dietary assessment, or control for other things they might have wanted to ask.
 Additionally, the women were asked to self-report their diets and times that they ate.
 Self-reporting is a definite study limitation, because, memory is not infallible—women may forget the exact time they ate—and is subject to many biases.
 The study also followed women for a four-year period, so whether this effect lasts over longer periods is unknown.
 Finally, it is unclear whether shorter nighttime fast periods are responsible for the increase in recurrence or if other lifestyle factors that accompany shorter nighttime fasting, such as alcohol consumption, amount of sleep a person gets each night, or other lifestyle choices that leads to the increase in recurrence risk play a role.